Smuggling: Livestock

 Smugglers have also been known to transport contraband with the use of livestock.
 One such example is the use of horses, donkeys, mules and ponies.
-The traffickers often strap the illicit goods to the packhorses pack saddle, so that the animal can carry more loads of contraband across further and/or more rugged terrain then a human courier.
+The traffickers often strap the illicit goods to the packhorses pack saddle, so that the animal can carry more loads of contraband further and across more rugged terrain then a human courier.
 In addition to Packhorses, Smugglers have also been known to transport contraband with the use of horse-drawn vehicles.
 Additionally there are also livestock that smugglers have used as living body couriers, in such instances the animals are either made to swallow the drugs or the drugs are surgically implanted inside the animals before they are herded to another destination, at a later date when the animals are slaughtered for their meat, the drugs are then removed and given to associates.
 One such example is the use of cattle.
 Cattle have been used as 'body couriers' to transport contraband in multiple ways, often by inserting the drugs into the cattle, to be removed at a later time after slaughter.
 Another animal that traffickers have used as body couriers are goats, which they remove drugs from after slaughter.
 Additionally another animal that has been used by smugglers to transport contraband are sheep.
-Often times, the traffickers either attach the drugs to the sheeps wool or they insert the drugs inside the sheep to be removed at a later date after slaughter.
-What type of livestock and/or pack animals organized criminals use to carry contraband, often depends on availability and region.
-For example, in parts of South America, traffickers have used llamas as pack animals to transport drugs across rugged terrain and/or across borders.
-In certain parts of Asia, elephants have been used as pack animals to carry large amounts of drugs across wilderness areas and/or across borders.
-In Middle Eastern countries, smugglers have also been known to use camels as pack animals to transport drugs across further distances and/or across borders.
+Oftentimes, the traffickers either attach the drugs to the sheep's wool or they insert the drugs inside the sheep to be removed at a later date after slaughter.
+What type of livestock or pack animals do organized criminals use to carry contraband, often depends on availability and region.
+For example, in parts of South America, traffickers have used llamas as pack animals to transport drugs across rugged terrain or across borders.
+In certain parts of Asia, elephants have been used as pack animals to carry large amounts of drugs across wilderness areas or across borders.
+In Middle Eastern countries, smugglers have also been known to use camels as pack animals to transport drugs across further distances or across borders.

 Legal definition

 In popular perception smuggling is synonymous with illegal trade.
 Even social scientists have misconstrued smuggling as illegal trade.
 While the two have indeed identical objectives, namely the evasion of taxes and the importation of contraband items, their demand and cost functions are altogether different requiring different analytical framework.
-As a result, illegal trade through customs stations is differently considered, and smuggling is defined as international trade through ‘unauthorized route’.
-A seaport, airport or land port which has not been authorized by the government for importation and exportation is an ‘unauthorized route’.
+As a result, illegal trade through customs stations is differently considered, and smuggling is defined as international trade through 'unauthorized route'.
+A seaport, airport or land port which has not been authorized by the government for importation and exportation is an 'unauthorized route'.
 The legal definition of these occurs in the Customs Act of the country.
 Notably, some definitions define any 'undeclared' trafficking of currency and precious metal as smuggling.
 Smuggling is a cognizable offense in which both the smuggled goods and the goods are punishable.